Monthly update – concluded investigations

 - regulating political finance – taking proactive steps to increase transparency, ensure compliance and pursue breaches

-- This release forms part of the Commission’s regular monthly investigations update, an important part of its commitment to deliver transparency in political finance in the UK.
+2. This release forms part of the Commission’s regular monthly investigations update, an important part of its commitment to deliver transparency in political finance in the UK.
 Information of this nature is published routinely on the third Tuesday of each month.
-Details for previous months sanctions can be found on our website.
+Details for sanctions from previous months are available.